Charcoal-SE/userscripts/fire/README.md

 5. Fire sees the hash, saves your token, then closes the new window.
 6. You go back to the old window, it detects a token, and shows you a "success" message.

-You will need to do this from chat.stackexchange.com (chat.SE), commonly from [Charcoal HQ](https://chat.stackexchange.com/rooms/11540/charcoal-hq).
+#### Manually transfer FIRE's settings to [chat.stackoverflow.com](https://chat.stackoverflow.com) (chat.SO) and/or [chat.meta.stackexchange.com](https://chat.meta.stackexchange.com) (chat.MSE)
-Once you have chat.SE configured as you desire, you can manually transfer that configuration, including the tokens for authorizing with
-Stack Exchange and metasmoke by:
+Once you have FIRE authorized and configured as you desire on chat.SE, you can manually transfer that configuration, including the tokens for authorizing with Stack Exchange and metasmoke, by:
 1. In Charcoal HQ, enter the following into the browser console for the tab:

        (function(){var userData = localStorage['fire-user-data']; console.log(`(function(){localStorage['fire-user-data'] = '${userData}';})()`);})()
-2. Copy the entirety of the output from that command and paste it into the browser console for a tab in chat.stackoverflow.com (chat.SO)
-(e.g. [SOCVR](https://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers)).
-Then reload all tabs on chat.SO that are using FIRE.
+2. Copy the entirety of the output from that command and paste it into the browser console for a tab in chat.SO and/or chat.MSE.
+You then need to reload all tabs on chat.SO and/or chat.MSE that are using FIRE.
 This will overwrite the FIRE settings on chat.SO with the FIRE settings on chat.SE.
-If you also paste the same console output into a tab on chat.meta.stackexchange.com, you'll have the same FIRE settings on all three chat servers.
+If you paste the same console output into a tab on both chat.SO and chat.MSE, you'll have the same FIRE settings on all three chat servers.
+If you don't immediately reload any tabs which are running FIRE, you may loose the configuration you just wrote, as a running instance of FIRE may overwrite the configuration you just saved.

 ## Loading from a bookmarklet (e.g. on mobile)